helenchg/LearnHololensDevUnity/README.md

 # LearnUnity
 I am documenting everything I learn about Unity in this repository.
 I have started from scratch again.
 Hopefully this could be a rough guide for someone else who wants to pick it up today.
+This is not meant to be a step by step guide.

  ## 3. VoiceRecognition100 - Unity2019.2.8f1